 It’s no secret we’re big believers in positive financial wellbeing – helping everyday people feel on top of their money.
 And if you’re reading this, chances are it’s something you’re passionate about too.

-But just how financially literate are you overall?
+But what about financial literacy?
 Do you know your compound interest from your credit score?
 Your emergency fund from your loan commitments?
-Our introduction to some common financial terms will help you on your way to becoming the master of money matters – a goal we can all get behind.
+This introduction to some common financial terms will help you on your way to becoming the master of money matters – a goal we can all get behind.

-Your credit score is a number based on your credit history that lenders and banks take into account when determining whether or not to lend you money.
-Since 2018, Australia has implemented comprehensive credit reporting, which is designed to provide lenders with a more complete picture of your history.
+Your credit score is a number based on your credit history that lenders and banks take into account when deciding whether or not to lend you money.
 Your credit score is based on factors including the number of loans you have, your usual repayment amount and whether you make your repayments on time – among other things.
 Understanding your credit score and how to improve it is a great incentive to help you better manage debt.
-Staying across what you owe and when it’s due should help with any potential missed payments or defaults – key factors to how your credit score is calculated.
+You can get your credit score and a free credit report from a number of different agencies, including those listed here on the Australian Government’s MoneySmart website.

 All Ordinaries Index